feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 ### Clone Button

-**Function**: Duplicate entire brain region
+**Function**: Duplicate entire brain circuit

 **Options:**
 - Clone structure only (empty region with same hierarchy)
-- Clone with contents (all cortical areas and sub-regions)
+- Clone with contents (all cortical areas and sub-circuits)
 - Clone with connections (internal and/or external)

 **Use When:**